 - vertically, in a manner that restrains the package or sheets (eg a comb rack) or

 - on their edge with a three to five degree (3º to 5º) lean (four degrees (4º) is optimum), and on a suitable 90º A-frame or similarly designed structure as shown below.

 - Ensure that the rack is constructed to support the weight evenly and is load rated.
 Do not exceed the safe working load of the racking.

-- Ensure that the racking is stable and of appropriate weight, shape and size to support packaging and glass sheets, and to allow for the safe removal of packaging.
+- Ensure that the racking is stable and of appropriate weight, shape and size to support packs or glass sheets, and to allow for the safe removal of packaging.